-Now living in Japan, indie-folk singer-songwriter Diego Davidenko was born in Argentina and moved to New York at age nine.
-The transition to America, along with his subsequent moves around the country–from New York to Iowa to Texas to California - helped form the unique insight that he fashions into highly personal songs.
+Now living in Tokyo, indie-folk singer-songwriter Diego Davidenko was born in Argentina and moved to New York at age nine.
+The transition to America, along with his subsequent moves around the country–from New York to Iowa to Texas to California, and now to Japan - helped form the unique insight that he fashions into highly personal songs.
 His songs are aesthetically influenced by artists such as Bright Eyes, Elliott Smith and Belle and Sebastian, but have distinctive melodic and lyrical twists all their own.

-Diego has toured the United States and performs regularly at venues across Los Angeles’s underground music scene and listening rooms.
-He has played venues as far flung as Mexico City and his birth country of Argentina.
+Now performing regularly in Tokyo, Diego has toured the United States and has played venues as far flung as Mexico City and his birth country of Argentina.
 His music has been featured in independent films including The Strongest Drug and Cures Anything.
 His debut album, It Isn’t Home, was well received by press and audiences and received airplay at national and international radio including KCSN (Los Angeles), KCSC (Chico, CA) and Radio Estación Sur (La Plata, Argentina).